eldada/terraform-examples/2.kubernetes-nginx/README.md

 The [main.tf](main.tf) file has the configuration that Terraform will use to create the Nginx in the Kubernetes cluster.

+This example also has a commented out snippet of using Artifactory as the [Terraform backend](https://jfrog.com/help/r/jfrog-artifactory-documentation/terraform-backend-repository).

 1. Initialize the Terraform configuration by running the following command
 ```shell
 terraform init